readium/architecture/proposals/000-streamer-api.md

 [More information at MobileRead](https://wiki.mobileread.com/wiki/CBR_and_CBZ#Metadata).

+The `Publication`'s `identifier` is generated as a MD5 hash of `file`, if it's not a directory.

-#### `AudioArchiveParser` Class
+#### `AudioParser` Class

 Parses an audiobook `Publication` from an unstructured archive format containing audio files, such as ZAB (Zipped Audio Book) or a simple ZIP.
+It can also work for a standalone audio file.

-To be recognized by this parser, the archive must either:
+To be recognized by this parser, any of these conditions must be satisfied:

-* have a ZAB media type
+* the file has a ZAB media type
-* contain only entries with the given extensions:
+* the leaf fetcher contains only links with the given extensions:
   * (audio) `aac`, `aiff`, `alac`, `flac`, `m4a`, `m4b`, `mp3`, `ogg`, `oga`, `mogg`, `opus`, `wav` or `webm`
   * (playlist) `asx`, `bio`, `m3u`, `m3u8`, `pla`, `pls`, `smil`, `txt`, `vlc`, `wpl`, `xspf` or `zpl`
-  * entries starting with a `.` and `Thumbs.db` are ignored
+  * links starting with a `.` and `Thumbs.db` are ignored

 ##### Reading Order

-The reading order is built by sorting the entries by their filename, following folders recursively.
-Only entries recognized as audio files are added to the reading order.
+The reading order is built by sorting the fetcher's links by their HREF.
+Only resources recognized as audio files are added to the reading order.

 ##### Table of Contents

-If the archive contains folders, their names are used to build a table of contents.
+If the links contain intermediate folders, their names are used to build a table of contents.
 However, folders which don't contain any audio clip descendants are ignored.
-Each link points to the first audio file listed in the folder.
+Each table of content item points to the first audio resource listed in the folder.

 ##### Metadata

 There's no standard way to embed metadata in a ZAB, but there are a number of playlist formats which could be used.
 [M3U](https://en.wikipedia.org/wiki/M3U) seems to be the most popular.
 Individual audio format metadata could also be used, in particular for the reading order titles.

+The `Publication`'s `identifier` is generated as a MD5 hash of `file`, if it's not a directory.

 ## Rationale and Alternatives

-What other designs have been considered, and why you chose this approach instead.
+By adding the `Streamer` object, we aimed to provide an API that is simple to use while still allowing some flexibility.

+An alternative that is currently in use in the mobile toolkits would be to provide a set of parsers and leave the responsibility to select and call the parser matching the publication file to reading apps.
+However, this strategy has downsides:

+* Reading apps need to manually integrate parsers to support new formats.
+* Content protection technologies and handling archiving/struture formats (e.g. ZIP, exploded directories) would burden either reading apps, or each parser implementation.

 ## Drawbacks and Limitations

-Why should we *not* do this?
-Are there any unresolved questions?
+Some parsers, such as `PDFParser`, might depend on heavy libraries which are directly linked into the toolkit.
+This situation is problematic for applications which are not interested in these formats, or would like to replace the dependency with another one, because it increases significantly the size of the app.

+We might want to offer sub-libraries for such heavy parsers, to keep the toolkit lightweight.

 ## Future Possibilities

-Content Protection

-Injection should be a module with two sides: a resource-transformer side, and a webview native injection side
+Handling content protection technologies is a complex subject, which deserves its own proposal.
+Because the Streamer is the gateway to parsers and fetchers, it's a place of choice to add support for content protections.

+The Streamer is also a good place to handle injection in publication resources, such as JavaScript/CSS injection in HTML resources.
+Promoting the concept of "injectable" as a first-class type to plug in the Streamer (and/or the Navigator) would be very useful for reading apps.